There are a few words or phrases that seem to strike a nerve in everyday speech…c’mon we’ve all got them…

 There are how many(?) obese people who turned their lives around because they stopped drinking and eating crap and they went to the gym.
 Instead of fit say healthy.

 Your family needs you and there are plenty of people who WISH they had a capable body like you do.
 Use it.
 You are smarter than you think and more capable than you seem.
 If you must say ‘I Can’t’ then say ‘I Can’t Yet’.

 To me, this is more internal.
 There are numerous times in your life when something happens and you SHOULD tell someone or say something but your mind thinks ‘I shouldn’t.’
 In the U.S. this is a huge issue and can be seen as a clear difference between males and females.
 There are people with answers and secrets tucked away yet something inside of them is saying ‘I shouldn’t share this because…I will be called names/My friends will make fun of me/It will change how my family/friends/co-workers see me.’

 How can we possibly share anything with an audience that is constantly shaming you for any decision you make?
 People will go after anything so do what you feel is right.
 If you have your work done and can go home, GO HOME.
 Who cares if you’re the last one in the office day-in, day-out?
 That’s exhausting, it’s not a badge of honor.

 I shouldn’t say anything….Well are you telling or are you tattling?
-Are you telling a friend about a cheating partner in order to save some catastrophic relationship or are you tattling because you just don’t like the guy?
+Are you telling a friend about some drama because you ‘need to tell someone’ or is it because you secretly thrive on bringing juicy tidbits to attention?
 Are you telling a friend the outfit is bad because it’s see-through or because it’s not what you would wear?

 I shouldn’t go out….if you have some change to spare, go out.
 Your homework can get done in the morning.
 Don’t make this a daily lifestyle where you choose alcohol (or insert whatever your vice is) over responsibilities but life is meant to be enjoyed and you deserve some fun.